flutter/website/src/docs/get-started/install/_analytics.md

   Flutter tool analytics are not sent on the very first run.
 To disable reporting, type `flutter config --no-analytics`.
 To display the current setting, type `flutter config`.
-If you opt out of analytics, an opt-out event will be sent, and then no further information will be sent by the Flutter tool.
+If you opt out of analytics, an opt-out event is sent, and then no further information is sent by the Flutter tool.

   By downloading the Flutter SDK, you agree to the Google Terms of Service.